Py4Phy/PHY432/modules/git/Git_basics.md

 git push --set-upstream origin main
 {% endhighlight %}

+* Enter your **GitHub USERNAME** when asked for *username*
+* Enter your **personal access token** when asked for a *password*.

+**Note**
+{: .label .label-yellow .float-left .text-grey-dk-300 }
+If you don't want to enter your username/token every time then there are different ways to manage your credentials.
+GitHub [recommends](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) the [Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager/blob/main/README.md).
+On Canvas I show you a simpler (but less safe) way to store the username/token in the remote repository URL in your local repository.[^8]

 Look at the web interface at
 https://github.com/USERNAME/PHY432 and see your changes appear.